Visualizing definitional divergence in high-dimensional data by manifold alignment: Application to 3D right ventricular

 Here, we go further by relying on a manifold alignment scheme (\ac{MML} \cite{Valencia:CIARP:2011,Lee:PR:2016,Clough:PAMI:2019}) that not only generalizes the alignment scheme to more than two descriptors, but also provides sample-wise flexibility depending on the link between the input descriptors.
 Manifold alignment is relevant as some data descriptors may have non-comparable numerical values but encode similar information, which should lead to aligned latent spaces\blueC{, namely samples with close latent coordinates.
-Conversely, descriptors that do not carry similar information should lead to samples with more distant latent coordinates.} \blueC{It pursues objectives comparable to contrastive learning \cite{LeKhac:IEEEaccess:2020}, but within a manifold learning perspective, namely providing a latent space into which distances have statistical meaning.
-This notably allows navigating around existing coordinates as we propose to estimate uncertainties.} \blueC{Note that our purpose is not to build a consensus across several complementary descriptors, as in many multimodal approaches, most falling under the umbrella of fusion methods \cite{Baltrusaitis:PAMI:2019}, recently empowered with the attention mechanisms from transformers \cite{Xu:PAMI:2023}.} \blueC{Also, achieving a perfect consensus is not possible, since some of the descriptors may contain partially different information.} We \blueC{therefore} hypothesize that \blueC{the principles of manifold alignment} will allow relevant and rather direct sample-wise uncertainty modelling in the latent space, conditioned by the degree of matching between the input descriptors.
+Conversely, descriptors that do not carry similar information should lead to samples with more distant latent coordinates.} \blueCN{It may be seen as a softer version of point cloud registration \cite{Monji:ISPRS:2023} and with dimensionality reduction performed at the same time.} \blueC{It pursues objectives comparable to contrastive learning \cite{LeKhac:IEEEaccess:2020}, but within a manifold learning perspective, namely providing a latent space into which distances have statistical meaning.
+This notably allows navigating around existing coordinates as we propose to estimate \blueCNN{definitional divergence}.} \blueC{Note that our purpose is not to build a consensus across several complementary descriptors, as in many multimodal approaches, most falling under the umbrella of fusion methods \cite{Baltrusaitis:PAMI:2019}, recently empowered with the attention mechanisms from transformers \cite{Xu:PAMI:2023}.} \blueC{Also, achieving a perfect consensus is not possible, since some of the descriptors may contain partially different information.} We \blueC{therefore} hypothesize that \blueC{the principles of manifold alignment} will allow relevant and rather direct sample-wise \blueCNN{modelling of definitional divergence} in the latent space, conditioned by the degree of matching between the input descriptors.